 The processor you choose should always be well-matched with your motherboard.

 What is the need for a RAM?
 We all think kind of know what is it but maybe not what it does.
 It gives your processor and graphics card the exact measure to perform.

-The higher the gigabyte, the faster the system speed will be and have the higher frame rates with flawless sensibility.
-No matter what is your budget, increasing the RAM is an essential part in building a gaming PC.
+The higher the gigabyte, the faster the system speed will be and have higher frame rates with flawless sensibility.
+No matter what is your budget, increasing the RAM is an essential part of building a gaming PC.